ajit567/Practical-Application-Assignment-11.1-What-Drives-the-Price-of-a-Car-/README.md

 4) Models were created using SKlearn guidelines.<br />

 5)  Details about the important factors have been shown in the Jupyter notebook along with details around whether it is have a postive of negative ot the <br />
-6)   median price of car.<br />
+  median price of car.<br />
+6) Prediction intervals of the models were not checked explicitly as the objective was to find the important factors that drive the price.<br />
 <p>&nbsp;</p>

-4) Inventory tuning was done from an objective of keeping track of smallest number of units which have a significant impact in Revenue($ sales) <br />
+Inventory tuning was done with an objective of keeping track of smallest number of units which would have a significant impact on Revenue($ sales) <br />

 There were around 26K models in the dataset.
 This model recommends keeping an eye out on the inventory of:<br />
 a) 10 models for the >50K price point cars as they constitute 90% of sales<br />
 b) ~1800 models on the <50k price point category as they constitute 90% of the sales for that category<br />